skubalj/goup/README.md

   for Mac and other Unix systems as well.
 Windows is explicitly not supported.
 - We download binaries from [go.dev](https://go.dev/dl), so only the currently supported versions are available.
-- We cannot build from source, and only have support built for architectures like x86, x86_64, and aarch64.
+- We cannot build go from source, and the only architectures mapped are x86, x86_64, and aarch64.
-- `goup` will always use the `~/.goup` folder for its files, and does not provide a system-wide install.
+- `goup` will always use the `$GOPATH/goup` folder for its files, and does not provide a system-wide install.

 ## Acknowledgements